Gene-Weaver/VoucherVision/README.md

 # About
 ## **VoucherVision** - In Beta Testing Phase 🚀

-For inquiries or feedback, [please complete our form](https://docs.google.com/forms/d/e/1FAIpQLSe2E9zU1bPJ1BW4PMakEQFsRmLbQ0WTBI2UXHIMEFm4WbnAVw/viewform?usp=sf_link).
+For inquiries, feedback (or if you want to get involved!) [please complete our form](https://docs.google.com/forms/d/e/1FAIpQLSe2E9zU1bPJ1BW4PMakEQFsRmLbQ0WTBI2UXHIMEFm4WbnAVw/viewform?usp=sf_link).

 ### **Overview:**
 Initiated by the **University of Michigan Herbarium**, VoucherVision harnesses the power of large language models (LLMs) to transform the transcription process of natural history specimen labels.
 Our workflow is as follows: